navaro/qoraal-tictactoe/README.md

 In this Tic-Tac-Toe demo, backend logic and rendering stay tightly connected.
 Functions like `tictac_play`, `tictac_status`, and `tictac_cell` handle moves and game checks, while `html_ready`, `html_response`, and `html_emit` control the board output.
 Together, they form a unified system where the engine manages the interaction flow, and the logic drives the game.

 With this approach, your web applications get a structured backbone that's easy to extend.
-Whether you’re building dashboards, dynamic content, or even AI-driven interfaces like this game, **Qoraal Engine** turns complexity into a clean, declarative model.
+Whether you're building dashboards, dynamic content, or even AI-driven interfaces like this game, **Qoraal Engine** turns complexity into a clean, declarative model.